lhtn/sign-up/README.md

 * <a href="https://www.theodinproject.com/lessons/intermediate-html-and-css-sign-up-form">Link to the assignment</a>

 ## About
-Sign-up Form a mock sign-up form with basic built-in form validations for name, phone number, email address, and password.
+Sign-up Form is a mock sign-up form with basic built-in form validations for name, phone number, email address, and password.
 This project is part of the Full-Stack Javascript curriculum of The Odin Project.

 ## Built with
 * HTML